HCMUS-AnyTrans/front-end/README.md

 - Handle loading states appropriately
 - Optimize performance with React.memo when needed
 - Follow the Single Responsibility Principle
+- Use `useTranslations` hook for internationalization
+- Implement proper TypeScript types for all props

 ### Commit Message Format